ChrisSW921/ChrisSW921/README.md

 - 🔭 I’m currently working on an application for my university that will allow students to rate courses on various subjects.
 Planning to tie it into ratemyprofessor.com.
 - 🌱 I’m currently learning Swift, Python and all the nuances of Xcode
 - 📫 How to reach me: Email is the best, withscottc921@gmail.com
-- ⚡ Fun fact: I am technically a cyborg, I had a machine implanted in my body!
+- ⚡ Fun fact: I speak English, Spanish and French!